Skip to content

 You’re scrolling, a recipe video stops your thumb, you tap Save — and that’s the last you ever see of it.
 Three weeks later it’s buried in a folder of 400 other saves, with no ingredient list, no steps, and no realistic way to cook it.

 Saving a recipe from TikTok, Instagram or YouTube is easy.
-Getting it back as something you can shop for, scale and cook is the hard part.
+Getting it back as something you can actually shop for and cook from is the hard part.
 Here are the four ways people do it, ranked by how little work they leave you with.

 Where saved recipes go to die